-9.16.4 Severability
+9.16.3 Severability

 If any provision of this CP, including limitation of liability clauses, is found to be invalid or unenforceable, the remainder of this CP will be interpreted in such manner as to effect the original intention of the parties.
+Each and every provision of this CP that provides for a limitation of liability, is intended to be severable and independent of any other provision and is to be enforced as such.

-9.16.5 Enforcement (Attorney's Fees and Waiver of Rights)
+9.16.4 Enforcement (Attorney's Fees and Waiver of Rights)